 Which card is right for you?

 Both the Freedom Flex and Discover it Cash Back offer a lot of value, and you really can’t go wrong with either option.
 However, each card lends itself to certain situations and spending habits.

 Let’s say you’ve jumped on the Marie Kondo train and have decided that your old living room furniture from college no longer brings you joy.
 You’re planning on buying a new set, but you know it will cost a couple grand total.
-The Freedom Flex offers a slightly longer introductory purchase APR period, but the Discover it Cash Back offers the possibility of a lower regular variable APR — if you have an excellent credit score, you could qualify for as low as a 13.49 percent variable APR.
+The Freedom Flex offers a slightly longer introductory purchase APR period, but the Discover it Cash Back offers the possibility of a lower regular variable APR — if you have an excellent credit score, you could qualify for as low as a 11.99 percent variable APR (ranges up to 22.99 percent variable).
 With the Freedom Flex, you have an extra month to pay off any purchases, but the Discover it Cash Back will probably provide the best long-term APR.

 On the other hand, the Freedom Flex can be more easily paired with other cards to help you maximize value across the board.
 If you have the Chase Sapphire Preferred® Card or Chase Sapphire Reserve®, for example, you can transfer your Freedom Flex rewards over to your other card before redeeming.
 That way, you can utilize the redemption boost that Chase offers when Preferred and Reserve cardholders use the Chase Ultimate Rewards portal or transfer points over to one of their travel partners at a 1:1 ratio.